seanpowell/docs/source/API_Reference/Customer_Subuser_API/subusers.md

          <td>email</td>
          <td>Yes</td>
          <td>Must be in email format, not more than 100 characters</td>
          <td>This is the new email address we will use for contacting subuser.
-Thisupdate takes effect immediately</td>
+This update takes effect immediately</td>
       </tr>
    </tbody>
 </table>